tipikae/Fullstack-P2-Chatop-backend/README.md

 Open `src/main/resources/application-prod.properties` and update `spring.datasource.username` and `spring.datasource.password` with your MySQL credentials.

 ## Run
-In the root directory execute `.gradlew build` to build the archive.
+In the root directory execute `gradle build` to build the archive.

+Two points are important.

-2 profiles are set:
+First, 2 profiles are set:
 * `dev` for development with in-memory database,
 * `prod` for production with MySQL database.

 Spring default profile is set to `dev`.

+The second point is that you have to create an `uploads` directory where the archive is located.

-Go to `build/libs` and run `java -Dspring.profiles.active=prod -jar chatop-backend-1.0.0.jar`.
+In our case, go to `build/libs`, create `uploads` directory and run `java -Dspring.profiles.active=prod -jar chatop-backend-1.0.0.jar`.

 You can use an app like Postman to test the endpoints.